 Artificial intelligence is rapidly evolving.
 Reports, amidst the novel coronavirus pandemic, show that the global artificial intelligence market is predicted to reach $99.94 billion by 2023.
 This number is not surprising, given that the total number of AI startups has grown by 14 times in over two decades, and about 36% of executives look to incorporate AI in their internal business operations.

 This clearly points to the evolving dynamics in the AI job domain.
-Businesses recognize the power of AI and are constantly looking for skilled people to fill in a large gap.
+Businesses recognize AI’s power and are constantly looking for skilled people to fill in a large gap.
 If you thought AI would end up killing jobs, you know the half story.
 The fact that robotics can replace several job roles also comes riding high on the flip fact that – many new job roles are coming up for which skilled people are limited.
 So, put on your learning cap because this is the right time to learn artificial intelligence.

 How to get started with Artificial Intelligence?